JuliaAstro/EphemerisSources.jl/paper/paper.md

 This contribution substantially improved the usability of `HorizonsAPI.jl`.

-The software developed in this paper, and the paper itself, was written by the author a personal capacity.
+The software developed in this paper, and the paper itself, was written by the author in a personal capacity.
 This work does not reflect the views of any organization, employer, or entity, except for the author as an individual.

 # References